cryologger/glacier-velocity-tracker/README.md

 #### 2.1.3 Carrier board
 A carrier board was designed to simplify assembly and deployment of the Cryologger GVMS.
-It provides a 5 mm 2-pin screw terminal for the wiring the battery connection, and an optional resistor divider to measure battery voltage.
+It provides 5 mm, 2-pin screw terminals for wiring the battery connection, and an optional resistor divider to measure battery voltage.

 ![Carrier Board](https://user-images.githubusercontent.com/22924092/113482276-e6d40c00-946b-11eb-8e7a-b277b068f311.png)

 ### 2.2 Measurements

-By defalut, the system is programmed to wake daily and log UBX RAWX/SFRBX messages at 1 Hz from both GPS and GLONASS constellations for a period of 3 hours.
+By default, the system is programmed to wake daily and log UBX RAWX/SFRBX messages at 1 Hz from both GPS and GLONASS constellations for a period of 3 hours.
 Messages are streamed processed through the SparkFun u-blox GNSS library and written to a microSD card in UBX format.
 Log files can then be converted to RINEX using RTKLIB and submitted to NRCan's Precise Point Positioning (PPP) tool: https://webapp.geod.nrcan.gc.ca/geod/tools-outils/ppp.php

 ### 2.3 Deployments
 Several systems are planned for deployment in the summer of 2021.
 Potential deployment locations include the Mittie Glacier, Belcher Glacier, and Croker Bay Glacier in Nunavut, Canada.